namb0/MiSproject/README.md

 equipment, he/she receives a certificate.
 These certificates will be provided digitally only.
 The app will allow to check that the student has the certificate.

+LUCA QR is supported in english and german.

 # **Installation**:

-To Install Scanni you can download the repository, open it with an IDE such as android studio and start the main.dart file.
+To Install LUCA QR you can download the repository, open it with an IDE such as android studio and start the main.dart file.
-To use the app, configure a emulated device or connect your Android phone to the pc.
+To use the app, configure an emulated device or connect your Android phone to the pc.

 *Required Plugins*:
 - Flutter